callysto/training-manual/markdown/contacts.md

 Project Coordinator, Michael Lamoreux mikel@pims.math.ca
 + Adds you to the Callysto Github and Developer Team on Github
-+ wrote the intro guide
++ wrote the intro training manual sections

 Project Manager, Byron Chu byron.chu@cybera.ca
 + adds you to Jira
-+ wrote the team structure and workflow guides
++ wrote the team structure and workflow training manual sections
 + if you are uncomfortable contacting your other team leaders for any reason please address your concerns with Byron.